MattGenaro/NLP_with_Disaster_Tweets/README.md

 # NLP_with_Disaster_Tweets
-Exploratory and predictive analysis utilizing Natural Language Process in a database of 'tweets' from the Twitter plataform.
+Exploratory and predictive analysis utilizing Natural Language Process in a database of 'tweets' from the Twitter platform.

 References: